-Once you’ve send your completed spreadsheet back to Facebook, it can be implemented quite quickly — sometimes in under a week — and they will usually let you know if there’s a problem.
+Once you’ve sent your completed spreadsheet back to Facebook, it can be implemented quite quickly — sometimes in under a week — and they will usually let you know if there’s a problem.

 This post was first written in 2018, but should still be current.
 Please let me know in the comments if your experience was any different (or if you have any additional tips).